How to Transition From FTE to Self-Employed (Guide)

 Expert Tip:

-Most successful independents start out working on projects with people they know well, which often times is their former employer.
-This can vary based on industry, client, and culture.
-It will be much easier if you work for a company that uses a lot of subcontractors and engage people to get projects done versus a company that rarely uses those resources.
+Most successful independents start out working on projects with people they know well, which may even be their former employer.
+This can vary based on industry, client, and company culture.
+It’s generally easier if you work for a company that frequently uses subcontractors, rather than one that rarely uses those resources.

-You will need to ensure that the type of work you do is conducive to consulting.
+You’ll want to ensure that the type of work you do is conducive to consulting.
 Are there parts of your job that can be pulled out and made into a proposal?
-Assuming that your work is conducive, and your employer uses consultants, it makes the conversation much easier.
-Approach the conversation with confidence and honesty.
-Clearly articulate what you want to do as a consultant for the company and how you plan to do it.
+If your work fits a particular need, and if your employer currently uses consultants, it makes the conversation much easier.
+In any case, approach the conversation with confidence and honesty—clearly articulate what you want to do as a consultant for the company and how you plan to do it.

-Larger companies may have a policy that prohibits moving to a consulting status immediately after terminating as a full-time employee (reclassification).
-Do your research in advance to determine if your organization is one of those companies.
+Larger companies may have a policy that prohibits moving to a consulting status immediately after terminating as a full-time employee—in other words, reclassification.
+Do some research in advance to determine if your organization is one of those companies.

 Be positive about your experience with the company and keep the discussion focused on how your employer will benefit.
-More often than not, your employer will retain you for at least a transition period if not for an ongoing engagement.
-The knowledge you have about the organization and relationships within the company are valuable assets and could lead to additional work in other business units as you establish your reputation as an independent trusted advisor.
+Often, your employer will retain you for a transition period if not for an ongoing engagement.
+The knowledge you have about the organization and its internal relationships are valuable assets—and could lead to additional work in other business units as you establish your reputation as an independent trusted advisor.

 "You need to not burn bridges.
 You need to realize that you are about to change the relationship from one of “Employer” to that of “Potential Client.”
 Tell your boss and colleagues that you want to go off and pursue your passion.
 Most reasonable people would understand that, and perhaps even encourage it.
 Thank them for the time you have spent and all that you have experienced.
 Offer to continue working on projects as a consultant for a very reasonable rate.
 Whatever you do, maintain a positive, professional relationship" - Gene Zaino, Founder, MBO Partners